Jais0603/jais0603/README.md

-# 💫HI, I'm Sakshi Jaiswal
+# 💫Hi👋, I'm Sakshi Jaiswal
 <br>🚀 Currently Working On:- Building the NetflixGPT project in ReactJS, Tailwind CSS, and HTML.<br>🌟 Looking to Collaborate On:- Exciting design projects where I can contribute my UI/UX expertise.<br> 🆘 Looking for Help With:- Enhancing my skills in ReactJS and Tailwind CSS.<br> 📚 Currently Learning:- ReactJS and Tailwind CSS.<br> 💬 Ask Me About:- Anything related to UI/UX design or my ongoing projects!<br>🎉 Fun Fact:- I once redesigned an entire website just because I didn't like the font used in the header.<br>